Atlassian Jira Software

 Issue ID or Key is a required parameter to run this command.

-If the command runs successfully with no returned results, there may be no attachments in your input issues or invalid input issue IDs or Keys.
+If the command runs successfully with no returned results, there may be no attachments linked to the issue or the issue ID/key is invalid.

 Input